On the Symmetric $K$-user Interference Channels with Limited Feedback: Introduction

 For the achievability scheme for two-user IC in \cite{Vahid}, the two transmitters have different and asymmetric encoding operations, and it cannot be generalized to arbitrary number of users.
 Also alignment of interfering signals and encoding them by a lattice code is not considered, because each receiver receives interference from only one transmitter.
 In our proposed achievability scheme, all the transmitters employ the same encoding operation and therefore all users are symmetric.
 Moreover, each receiver receives interference from the other $K-1$ transmitters and we align and encode them using a lattice code so that the sum signal can be decoded.
 On the other hand, in the achievability scheme for the $K$-user IC with infinite feedback in \cite{Mohajer}, each receiver simply sends back all received signals to the corresponding transmitter whereas in our scheme each receiver sends back a lattice codeword (via the rate-limited feedback channel) with a strategy that is chosen depending on the interference regime.
 Finally the achievability scheme for the $K$-user IC with no feedback in \cite{Ordentlich} only performs alignment on the interfering signals and does not deal with feedback.
+A novelty in this paper is to decide which part of the signal and interference should be aligned to be decoded as a lattice codeword, to be fed back to the transmitter with limited feedback.
+The proposed scheme in this paper uses the concept of signal alignment with lattice codes in addition to rate-limited feedback that has not been jointly considered in \cite{Ordentlich,Mohajer,Vahid}.

 The remainder of this paper is organized as follows.
 Section II gives the symmetric achievable rate for the deterministic model, with some examples to illustrate the main ideas of the proposed achievability scheme.
 Section III gives our results for the Gaussian model, where the proposed achievability scheme is described and the achievable symmetric rate, a conjectured upper bound, and the achievable ${\mathsf {GDoF}}$ are given.
 Finally, Section IV concludes the paper.
+Some of the proofs are given in appendices.